nickywan123/sentence-management-assessment/README.md

 ## Setup

-Run migration files and database seeder to populate data.
+Run migration files and database seeder.

 ## About Laravel